rpessagno/project-template/README.md

 - Launch MAMP
 - Run `gulp dev` to build project
-- Run `gulp clean` to delete target folder
+- `gulp clean` can be used to delete target folder